shivoyraj/HospitalAPI/README.md

 Tech Stack: Node.js &amp; Mongo DB

 There are 2 types of Users

-- Doctors
-- Patients
+    1.Doctors
+    2.Patients

-- Doctors can log in
+Doctors can log in

-- Each time a patient visits, the doctor will follow 2 steps -- Register the patient in the app
+Each time a patient visits, the doctor will follow 2 steps

+    -- Register the patient in the app
     -- create a Report

-- Patient Report will have the following fields
+Patient Report will have the following fields

     -- Created by doctor
     -- Status Can be either of: [Negative, Travelled-Quarantine, Symptoms-Quarantine,Positive-Admit] -- Date

-- Available routes
+Available routes

     - /doctors/register → with username and password and return success msg response
     - /doctors/login → returns the JWT to be used on successful login
     - /patients/register → register with name and unique phoneNumber